elis-wind/PhD/Web_scrapping/readme.md

 **Output**

-- A .csv file per noun with all the contexts availble on the page
+- A .txt file per noun with all the contexts availble on the page